-When tours visit remote areas or developing countries, we normally recommend immunisation against typhoid, tetanus, polio and hepatitis A. Parts of East Africa and South America ask for a Certificate of Vaccination against Yellow Fever.
+When trips visit remote areas or developing countries, we normally recommend immunisation against typhoid, tetanus, polio and hepatitis A. Parts of East Africa and South America ask for an International Certificate of Vaccination against yellow fever.
 Malarial prophylaxis should also be taken in some areas.
 Cholera vaccinations are not officially required by any country.
 However, in practice, a cholera vaccination certificate may be asked for by border officials when arriving from, or travelling into, an infected area: especially at land borders.

 Remember to carry your International Certificate of Vaccination with you on holiday if you are required to prove you have the correct inoculations (and leave a photocopy at home).
 These must be signed and stamped by a doctor who administered the injections.
-For further information on vaccinations, visit www.fitfortravel.nhs.uk and www.nathnac.org/travel.
+For further information on vaccinations,visit www.fitfortravel.nhs.uk and www.nathnac.org/travel.
 For holidays in the EU / EEA you should obtain an EHIC (European Health Insurance Card) before departure, from the Department of Health.
-This is available by telephone (0870 1555455) or online at www.dh.gov.uk.
+This is available online at https://www.nhs.uk/NHSEngland/Healthcareabroad/EHIC/Pages/about-the-ehic.aspx .
 An EHIC is not, however, a substitute for appropriate travel insurance.

 While on tour